 Arambol beach is totally different from the other popular and rustic beaches of Goa like Calangute.
 Life at Arambol Beach is rainbow-like!
-Surrounded by lush green plantation, sparkling blue water, golden sand, and beach huts, this beach has a serene ambience that will let you relax and breathe in purity.
+Surrounded by lush green plantations, sparkling blue water, golden sand, and beach huts, this beach has a serene ambiance that will let you relax and breathe in purity.
 Apart from that, you will also come across a great Bohemian culture which the millennials will instantly fall in love with!

 The evening hustle-bustle around the beach will definitely refresh you and will fill your soul with happiness.
 Artists with different talents can be seen performing yoga, singing, doing live sketching, dancing, or creating sand sculptures.
 Arambol Beach is one of the most spectacular beaches of North Goa.

 For the unversed, it has been a fisherman village for a long time now and the name of the village eventually led to the name of the beach.
 Arambol became popular in the 1960s when hippies arrived here and introduced Goa to the Hippy culture.
 Harmal is the local name of Arambol which is also the northernmost beach of Goa.

 Tourists who arrive at the beach often indulge in resting on the beach and enjoying sunbathing.
 Apart from that, people also enjoy going on a walk by the shore which is simply soul-rejuvenating.
 All in all, this is the perfect getaway for all ages, whether it's kids, young adults, or senior citizens.
 Also, a lot of music programs, water sports, and adventure activities are there that make this beach interesting and worth visiting.

 The best time to visit Arambol Beach is around Christmas & New Year.
 If you want to fully explore this exotic beach, make sure you are headed there only during winter as it becomes more relaxing and beautiful during this season.